reframejs/reframe/docs/overview.template.md

 For example,
 you would add RESTFul API endpoints by directly using hapi's interface.
 The code implementing the RESTFul API is then entirely independent of Reframe and can be fully re-used after escaping Reframe.
-(Technically Reframe is, on the server-side, mostly just a hapi plugin; Most of your server code will use hapi directly, know nothing about Reframe, and will be re-useable after escaping Reframe.)
+(Technically Reframe is, on the server-side, mostly just a hapi plugin; Most of your server code will use hapi directly, know nothing about Reframe, and will be re-usable after escaping Reframe.)

 > Most of your code can be re-used after escaping Reframe.